 Algorithm:

-• For each coin denomination:
+• For each coin that doesn’t exceed the current amount:

-• Update dp[amount] with the minimum of its current value and dp[amount – coin] + 1.
+• Update dp[amount] = min(dp[amount], dp[amount - coin] + 1)

 Implementation: